CnCNet/yr-bot/README.md

 - Ability to edit the message without disconnecting from a channel.
 - Ability to add/remove a list of messages to be announced.
 - Change message in a simple and secure web interface.
+- Configure bot to respond to direct messages.
+- Configure bot to listen to certain keywords and trigger a response.

 ##Installation